Abandoned Call

 ACW - After-Call Work

-A period of time immediately after the conversation with the customer is completed when the agent does all the work that is related with the customer (entering data, filling out forms, making necessary outbound calls).
+A period of time immediately after the conversation with the customer is completed when the agent does all the work that is related to the customer (entering data, filling out forms, making necessary outbound calls).

 Agent Occupancy (Utilisation Rate)